Toshiba's Westinghouse brings in bankruptcy lawyers; disclosure deadlines loom

 The most immediate challenge for newly appointed Chief Executive Satoshi Tsunakawa - who comes from the healthcare side of Toshiba's business and has no direct nuclear experience - is to get third-quarter earnings over the line.

-Even with all those items on its plate, it needs to proceed with the sale of much of its flash memory chip unit - a business it values at least 1.5 trillion yen ($13.1 billion), with bids due at the end of the month.
+Even with all those items on its plate, it must also proceed with the sale of much of its flash memory chip unit - a business it values at least 1.5 trillion yen ($13.1 billion), with bids due at the end of the month.

 Toshiba has sent invitation letters to around 10 potential bidders, a source said.